Curriculum Vitae

 I am the program director for the immersive and experiential minor in Outdoor Leadership and Environmental Education.
 The minor provides a wide range of experiences in outdoor settings including study abroad opportunities and national certifications.

 My research concerns place-based education, outdoor experiences and play for children and wilderness experiences for young adults in remote, wilderness settings.
-I am the project coordinator for the UND Learning Gardens Project, a collaborative effort between the UND and local schools to develop place-based garden education.
+I am the co-director for the GroUND Learning Gardens Project.
+Located in the heart of UND's campus, GroUND Learning Gardens provide place-based, nature learning opportunities for our campus and the broader regional community to foster stewardship, sustainability and deep connections to the natural world.
 I continue to work with regional nonprofit organizations dedicated to outdoor education for children and adults and conservation oriented projects.

 Qualitative Research Methods